slint-ui/slint/docs/builtin_elements.md

 * **`border_color`** (*brush*): The color of the border. (default value: transparent)
 * **`border_radius`** (*length*): The size of the radius. (default value: 0)
 * **`clip`** (*bool*): By default, when an item is bigger or outside another item, it is still shown.
-  But when this property is set to true, then the children element of this Rectangle are going to be clipped.
+  But when this property is set to `true`, then the children element of this Rectangle are going to be clipped. (default: `false`)
-  (default: false)

 ### Example